Aaboe-KU/HPPC/.ipynb_checkpoints/README-checkpoint.md

-Guide to Git/GitHub:
+### Guide to Git/GitHub:

+0. Initialise Git in ERDA (Must be done every time):
+    -   Open repository folder (/erda_mount/HPPC/)
+    -   Open a terminal and run: "git config --global --add safe.directory /home/jovyan/erda_mount/HPPC"
+    -   Leave the folder and open it again.
+    -   Now the Git tab is active.

-1. Do your work.
+2. Do your work.
 Change/add/remove files.

-2. In terminal:
+3. In terminal:
    - Local Changes
      - ***git status*** : Shows modified files in the working directory.
      - ***git add [file]*** : Adds a file to the staging area.